Eukarota/AI-Act-Analyst/README.md

 Boussole takes the description of an AI system as input and produces a structured report: risk tier under Regulation (EU) 2024/1689, applicable obligations, gap analysis against declared controls, drafted documentation skeletons (Annex IV, Article 50).
 Every legal claim is grounded to a specific passage of the consolidated text (article, paragraph, annex, recital).

 Boussole is not legal advice.
 The report is framed as a technical pre-assessment intended to support qualified legal review.
 That framing is deliberate: the only agent a compliance officer will trust is one that *refuses* to render a verdict.

-### For CTOs and recruiters

-This project demonstrates five engineering skills that don't show up on a CV:

-1. **Designing agents for production**, not demos.
-Explicit state graph (LangGraph), bounded clarify loop, typed error taxonomy, explicit failure rather than silent degradation to a fabricated answer.
-2. **Mature context engineering.** Hybrid retrieval (dense + sparse) fused via Reciprocal Rank Fusion, cross-encoder re-ranker, per-node retrieval scope, defined-terms injection.
-No naïve "top-k embedding lookup."
-3. **LLMOps discipline.** Versioned run manifest, sha-pinned prompt registry, idempotent corpus pipeline with diff report, grounding check identical in eval and in prod (one function, two callers).
-4. **Sovereignty as an architectural invariant.** Model, embeddings, vector store, persistence: every component stays inside the OVHcloud EU envelope.
-Sovereignty is not a marketing promise; it is a verifiable architectural constraint.
-5. **The portfolio's economics mirror the work's economics.** Terraform-driven provisioning (15 min apply, 5 min destroy).
-Cost-to-run between sessions: zero.
-That is exactly how a real AI Act assessment engagement is sold: dedicated environment per mission, torn down on delivery.

 ### Features